Harry Potter Books in Order: All 8 Books + Extras

 What is the correct order to read the Harry Potter books?

-For most readers, the best way to read the Harry Potter books is in publication order, starting with Harry Potter and the Sorcerer’s Stone and ending with Harry Potter and the Deathly Hallows.
-That’s the intended reading experience and the best way to follow the characters, mysteries, and long-term story arcs.
+Read the main Harry Potter books in publication order, starting with Harry Potter and the Philosopher’s Stone or Harry Potter and the Sorcerer’s Stone and ending with Harry Potter and the Deathly Hallows.
+After that, read Harry Potter and the Cursed Child if you want the follow-up story.

 How many Harry Potter books are there?

 There are 7 main Harry Potter novels in the original series.
-Some readers also count Harry Potter and the Cursed Child as an optional eighth entry, but it’s a playscript, not a traditional novel.
+Many readers also count Harry Potter and the Cursed Child as the eighth story, but it’s a playscript, not a traditional novel.

 Is Harry Potter and the Cursed Child the 8th Harry Potter book?

-It’s commonly referred to as the “8th story,” but it isn’t the eighth novel in the original series.
-The Cursed Child is a published playscript and is best treated as an optional follow-up after Deathly Hallows.
+Harry Potter and the Cursed Child is commonly called the eighth story, but it isn’t the eighth novel in the original series.
+It’s a published playscript and works best as an optional follow-up after Deathly Hallows.

 Do I need to read Fantastic Beasts to understand Harry Potter?

-No, you don’t need to read or watch Fantastic Beasts to understand the main Harry Potter books.
-The Fantastic Beasts screenplays are separate Wizarding World stories and are optional for readers who want more background on the wider universe.
+No. You don’t need the Fantastic Beasts screenplays or movies to understand the main Harry Potter books.
+They’re separate Wizarding World stories and are optional for readers who want more background on the wider universe.

 Why is it called Sorcerer’s Stone in some versions and Philosopher’s Stone in others?